scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 **If you delete this directory, it will erase your node ID.
 This will jeopardize your validator reward.**
 If your node is a validator and you delete its staking key, it will no longer be a validator when it restarts.

-Upgrading avalanche-go will never erase or change your staking key/certificate.
+Upgrading avalanche.go will never erase or change your staking key/certificate.

 ### Where are my node's logs?